 Charybdis: There are also works of outstanding quality without formal marks as those pointed at above - it happens.
 The error is to pass by such works, not noticing how great and helpful they are.

-C. Pertaining to non-fiction works
+C. Good quality in non-fiction works

 In cases of uncertainty one is to tell how uncertain things supposedly are, by estimates.
 Uncertainties can be graded, as in statistics, through such as "most definitely", "most likely", "rather likely", "likely", "probably", "possibly", to "maybe and maybe not".
 There are shades of uncertainties.